 Fair Wear expects its member companies to have answered YES to a minimum of seven indicators in layer 1 to be eligible for Leader status.
-Answering NO more than three times in layer 1 will lead to automatic Needs Improvement.
+Answering NO four times or more in layer 1 will lead to automatic Needs Improvement.